yuqiii-wang/KnowledgeNotes/languages/java/jvm.md

 ### MetaSpace/Permanent Generation

-Permanent Generation or “Perm Gen” (renamed to MetaSpace since Java 8) contains the application metadata required by the JVM to describe the classes and methods used in the application.
+Permanent Generation or "Perm Gen" (renamed to MetaSpace since Java 8) contains the application metadata required by the JVM to describe the classes and methods used in the application.

 ### Young, Tenured and Perm generation